nreid/xanadu_resources/README.md

 # How many (and which) resources should I request?

 When you submit a job to the SLURM job scheduler on the Xanadu cluster, you must specify how many resources (nodes, cpus, memory) you need and which partition to submit to.
 But how to decide?
 This document will give new users some brief guidance.
+For more in-depth information on using the Xanadu cluster, see [here](https://bioinformatics.uconn.edu/resources-and-events/tutorials-2/xanadu/).

 ## What are the consequences of asking for the wrong resources?